 How to clean your PC monitor

-As for what you wipe with, microfiber cloth is your best friend.
+2. Wipe it —As for what you wipe with, microfiber cloth is your best friend.
 Microfiber is extremely soft (at a microscopic level) and known for attracting dust and absorbing oils.
 Most importantly, it won't damage your screen.
-We like these (opens in new tab), or these (opens in new tab) if you want to step up to a more plush option.
+We like these, or these if you want to step up to a more plush option.

 When wiping your screen, try to avoid circular motions or buffing a single particular spot.
 Instead, use light pressure and wide, sweeping motions from side to side or top to bottom.
 It might seem trivial, but again these are sensitive electronics we're cleaning, and better to be mindful of your technique than buff in a costly repair.